TL;DR

 How PMI Acts as Your Mental Health Lifeline:

 Navigating the world of private medical insurance UK can be complex, as mental health cover varies significantly between providers and policy levels.
-An expert PMI broker like WeCovr can compare the market for you at no cost, ensuring you understand the fine print.
+A PMI specialist at WeCovr or one of our broker partners can compare the market for you at no separate broker fee where applicable, ensuring you understand the fine print.

 Here's a typical breakdown of mental health cover options: